smaurice101/readthedocs/docs/source/tmlbuilds.rst

      'solutionvipervizport' : '-1', # << If -1, TSS will choose a free port randonly, or set this to a fixed number
      'description': 'This is an awesome real-time solution built by TSS',   # <<< *** Provide a description of your solution 'HTTPADDR' : 'https://',
-     'dashboardhtml' : 'dashboard.html',   ## << Update with your custom dashboard
      'COMPANYNAME' : 'My company',
      'WRITELASTCOMMIT' : '0',   ## <<<<<<<<< ******************** FOR DETAILS ON BELOW PARAMETER SEE: https://tml.readthedocs.io/en/latest/viper.html
      'NOWINDOWOVERLAP' : '0',